gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 more about this?

 --------------------------------------------------------------------------------
-We might be fighting a losing battle on this particular word usage, but since we are in the group that cares a lot about this, we are going to keep trying...
+We might be fighting a losing battle on "data is a plural word", but since we are in the group that cares a lot about this, we are going to keep trying...
 --------------------------------------------------------------------------------